ineagu/wp-menu-item-custom-fields/readme.txt

 == Description ==
+= Breaking Change =
+Since version `1.0.0`, the first parameter passed to the `wp_nav_menu_item_custom_fields` is the menu item ID, instead of the nav menu ID.
+This should not have a big impact, since the nav menu ID passed was always `0` (not used by core).

 This is a *library* plugin.
 It doesn't do anything visible on its own.
 It was written to allow other plugins/themes to add custom fields to menu items *easily*.
 See **Installation**.

 Development of this plugin is done on [GitHub](https://github.com/kucrut/wp-menu-item-custom-fields). **Pull requests welcome**.
 Please see [issues reported](https://github.com/kucrut/wp-menu-item-custom-fields/issues) there before going to the plugin forum.